 - American Red Cross Northern California Coastal Region is composed of five chapters and serves 16 counties.

 - American Red Cross Los Angeles Region consists of five local chapters.

 - The Federal Emergency Management Agency (FEMA) coordinates the federal government's role in preparing for, preventing, responding to and recovering from disasters.
-The FEMA Earthquake Safety at Home web page provides information to help you before, during, and after an earthquake.
+The FEMA Earthquake Risk webpage provides information to help you before, during and after an earthquake.